cdig/flow/README.md

 ### Architecture

-A **Viewport** is an entity with a gui/viewport facet and a pos/screen-rect facet.
+A **Viewport** is an entity with a gui/viewport facet and some sort of pos/ facet (which tells us where to put the canvases in the window).

+A gui/viewport facet...
+* owns a bunch of DOM canvases
-A gui/viewport facet references a **Camera** entity (which may be swapped).
+* references a **Camera** entity (which may be swapped), which determines where we're looking
+* has information about which entities to render (perhaps, which layers to render — just lines, or just cameras)
+* has information about the pitch of the grid, so it knows how far apart to render entities

 Cameras are just entities with a pos/ (maybe a data/name, too?).
-* So you can use any entity as a camera.
+* You can use any entity as a camera.
 * There could also be a geo/camera facet so we can see where (other) cameras are in our viewport.
+* The camera has a gui/grid facet, which uses the position of the camera to draw a grid background

 All renderable entities have a layer (possibly the default), which corresponds to the canvas element we use to draw it.
   Each layer is drawn (and cached) individually.

+When rendering, we loop over all the viewports, and

 # TODO